High School Transition Program

 Transitioning from Primary to High School is a big deal for all young people, and especially for children who have additional needs, as well as the parents and carers who love them.
 To support children and families during these big changes, and make the move to high school more successful, Inclusive Directions have developed the High School Transition Program.

-Designed especially for children who have Autism Spectrum Disorder (ASD) and/or Intellectual Disability (ID) who are starting high school in 2019, the High School Transition Program has been developed by a specialist team including Psychologists, Behavioural Therapists, Parents and Teens at Inclusive Directions and in association with our friends at The Growing Space.
+Designed especially for children who have Autism Spectrum Disorder (ASD) and/or Intellectual Disability (ID) who are starting high school in 2019, the High School Transition Program has been developed by a specialist team including Psychologists, Behavioural Therapists, Parents and Teens at Inclusive Directions.
 The High School Transition Program is covered under NDIS or parents/carers can choose to pay should they wish.
 Inclusive Directions is a registered NDIS provider.

 As every child is unique, each child’s program is individually tailored to ensure any specific challenges or requirements are addressed and each child’s goals are at the centre of our work together.